Qloud-AI/Audio2Audio-Cloudflare-Expo/README.md

    const TOKEN = 'your-jwt-token-here';  // Generate using: node tokengeneration.js
    ```

+   > 📝 **Note**: Make sure to generate a fresh token using the updated script after deploying the security fixes.

 2. **Open in Browser**: Double-click `voice-test-client.html` to open in your web browser

 3. **Test Your Deployment**: